sighupio/fury-distribution/README.md

 ## Get started with KFD 🚀

-To get started with KFD, please head to the [documentation site](https://docs.kubernetesfury.com/docs/distribution/#%EF%B8%8F-how-do-i-get-started)
+To get started with KFD, please head to the [quickstart guides on the documentation site](https://docs.kubernetesfury.com/docs/distribution/#%EF%B8%8F-how-do-i-get-started).

 ## Issues 🐛